reverendbedford/neml2/doc/content/system/tensor.md

 2. One tensor has size 1 on the dimension;
 3. The dimension does not exist in one tensor.

 _Base-broadcastable_ follows a similar definition.
-Most binary operators on dynamically shaped tensors, i.e., those of type `BatchTensor`, require the operands to be both batch- _and_ base-broadcastable.
+Most binary operators on dynamically shaped tensors, i.e., those of type `Tensor`, require the operands to be both batch- _and_ base-broadcastable.
 On the other hand, most binary operators on statically base shaped tensors, i.e., those of pritimitive tensor types, only require the operands to be batch-broadcastable.

 ### Tensor indexing {#tensor-indexing}